The Architect, His Circle, and Midcentury Houses in New England

-The publication of Breuer’s Bohemia coincides with the feature-length documentary film of the same name by author and filmmaker James Crump, exploring Breuer’s explosive residential practice on the East Coast.
-Through original research and interviews that flow into both the book and the film, the voices of principal characters from Breuer’s circle and notable professionals from the field of architecture help tell the story of Breuer’s collaborations with his clients, breathing new life into the history of a rich cultural atmosphere of which they all played a vital part.
+The publication of Breuer’s Bohemia coincides with the feature-length documentary of the same name by author and filmmaker James Crump, exploring Breuer’s explosive residential practice on the East Coast.
+Through original research and interviews, the voices of principal characters from Breuer’s circle and notable figures from the field of architecture help tell the story of Breuer’s collaborations with his friends and clients, breathing new life into the history of the rich cultural atmosphere of which they all played a vital part.

-Heavily illustrated with vintage and contemporary photographs as well as rarely seen archival materials, Breuer’s Bohemia is a unique glimpse of a twentieth-century milieu that produced an aesthetic, intellectual, and sometimes sybaritic community during a rich period of American culture.
+Heavily illustrated with vintage and contemporary photographs as well as rarely seen archival materials, Breuer’s Bohemia is a unique glimpse of a twentieth-century milieu that produced an aesthetic, intellectual, and sometimes sybaritic community during a fertile period of American design and culture.

 The Monacelli Press Also Recommends

 Old Buildings, New Forms

 Francoise Astorg Bollack.
 Foreword by Kenneth Frampton

 Karen E. Milbourne.
 Essays by Allan DeSouza, Clive van den Berg, Wangechi Mutu, and George Osodi

 Penny Drue Baird